paulcourty/Wifi_QRcode_generator/README.md

 <br/>

-Here is a simple script to generate Wifi QRcodes.
+I wrote simple script to generate Wifi QRcodes.

 It's practical for friends coming over, they can now connect to the wifi within seconds taking a picture !